Da Flippity Flop: Plot

 Stan protests that Klaus is abusing his body, and Francine and Hayley believe him after Klaus reveals the risque tattoo of an elephant he recently got.
 Klaus then decamps to do his ski jump.
 Stan realizes he has no other choice but to enter Klaus's original, now decayed human body to try to stop Klaus from further defilement and wreckage of his human body.
 The family pursues Klaus to a ski resort, where Stan and Klaus do battle on a hill.
 After further battle with Klaus, the decayed body becomes even more ravaged than before.
 Stan forces Klaus into a tree, in effect breaking the leg of his own body.
 The rest of the skiers and visitors are shocked by the ravaged and decayed body housing the essence of Stan.
 Stan then lands himself into a situation where he's forced to pull off a ski jump of his own.
 Stan manages some air-time and pulls off Da Flippity Flop within the rotted body, which pleases Klaus.
 However, Stan then lands brutally, in the process destroying Klaus's original body.
 Francine and Hayley manage to get Stan back into his regular body and Klaus back into the goldfish body.
 Stan acknowledges Klaus has had a harsh life and apologizes for leaving Klaus as a goldfish for so long.
 Stan promises to find a body so the Klaus could be human again but he blatantly admits he'll probably never switch him back into a human body.

 Meanwhile, Steve finds a brochure for Roger's new health club with Roger attempting to coax him to join.
 Roger leaves him dozens of answering machine messages, where he attempts to persuade Steve to join.
 Steve confronts Roger over the calls and tiredly agrees to a month's membership.
-As Steve finally starts to warm up to his membership, he finds that Roger has changed the attic again to a Chinese restaurant owner and has given Steve a new job as a bicycle delivery boy.
+As Steve finally starts to warm up to his membership, he finds that Roger has changed the attic again to a Chinese restaurant and has given Steve a new job as a bicycle delivery boy.